urasylmaz1/odin-recipes/README.md

 # odin-recipes
+This is a HTML pratice
-In this project I will put all my prior knowledge gathered from The Odin Project to the test.
+In this practice I will put all my prior knowledge gathered from The Odin Project to the test and create a Recipe website.